virtual-labs/exp-characteristics-zener-diode-amrt/experiment/procedure.md

 <div style="display: block; margin-left: auto; margin-right: auto; text-align: center; width: fit-content;"><img src="./images/figure3.jpg" alt="Figure 3" style="max-width: 600px; height: auto;"><p style="text-align: center; font-size: smaller; font-style: italic;"> </p></div>

-If the connections are correct, the **Insert Key** option is activated.
+- If the connections are correct, the **Insert Key** option is activated.

+- Slowly increase the reverse voltage in small increments.

+- Record the voltage across the Zener diode and the corresponding current.

+- Continue increasing the reverse voltage until the Zener breakdown voltage is reached.
+Beyond this point, observe that the voltage across the diode remains nearly constant while the current increases rapidly.

 **Note**: This is an ideal circuit.
 For a real circuit, there will be small variations in output voltage with varying input voltage or load resistance.